Song1201/TCP.Server/README.md

+Use "make" to create all executable.

+Run tcpServer on server machine.
+Client can connect to server on client machine by running tcpClient.

+To add a new user on server,

 1. Run tcpServer executable on server.
 Then all clients who run tcpClient with a registered identity should be able to connected to the server.
 Identity
 verification: Client send password and username to server.
 Server has a hash